Where Do Lawns Come From

 As these new open areas became utilised in many different ways by the people, the aristocracy of England and France then began using the same concept of Launes on their Estates as a new form of both guarding and landscaping while creating new leisure areas on their properties.
 But these new lawns were most often not planted with grass, they were planted with plants such as Chamomile and Thyme.

-While the old Launes of the 15th century were often planted with both plants and grasses which were kept low by grazing livestock, the labour intensiveness of keeping grasses low by human labour was completely impractical at these times.
+While the old Launes of the 15th century were often planted with both plants and grasses which were kept low by grazing livestock, the labour intensiveness of keeping grasses low and maintained by human labour was completely impractical at these times.

-It was the 17th century when the first grass lawns were planted on private estates and they were kept cut with scythes and shears by the low cost peasant labour only afforded to the aristocracy, and these are the beginnings of todays modern grass lawns.
+It was in the 17th century when the first grass lawns were planted on private estates and they were kept cut with scythes and shears by the low cost peasant labour only afforded to the aristocracy, and these are the beginnings of todays modern grass lawns.

 All the foundations of lawns were now in place, all that was needed was a jump in affordable modern technologies of water supply and lawn mowers, as well as a jump in the living standards of modern peoples who could now have homes surrounded by land that the modern standard of living now afforded.